poojagl85/Memory-Limit-Exceeded/README.md

 - Question, Solution, and Comment Posting
 - Text Formatting
 - When User will post a solution a notification via email will be sent to the auther of the Question

+## Workflow

+I have identified 9 schemas/models for the online-discussion portal.

+- Questions
+- Solutions
+- Comments
+- Users
+- Categories

 #### For a student